 And, once they were done they got to go to the most incredible ticket redemption store I had ever seen with the best prizes I have ever seen offered for tickets.
 Ella could hardly believe it when she realized she had enough tickets to buy the adorable stuffed raccoon below 😉

 9- Moms & Dads will LOVE the Anaheim Brewery

-I know breweries are not really for the kids but this once was too good not to mention.
+Of all the things to do in Anaheim, this was probably my husbands favorite.
+I know breweries are not really for the kids but this one was too good not to mention.
 Anaheim Brewery is a revived prohibition brewery.
 It has a tasting room and a beer garden, Umami Burger is right next store and across the lawn is the Packing House.
-So, even if this stop is for the grown ups, you can sandwich it with fun activities for the kids.
+So, even if this stop is for the grown-ups, you can sandwich it with fun activities for the kids.

 All beer is made right there on site.
 The founders Barbara and Greg are so passionate about brewing beer and you can tell by how delicious their brews taste..
 The beers are light, airy and absolutely delicious.

 10- Find Hands-On Fun at the Discovery Cube

 Last but certainly not least The Discovery Cube in Orange County is another fantastic place to take the kids.
 They have a ton of hands-on educational activities that will entertain your little ones for a full afternoon.
 Make sure to check out the Eco-Challange where your munchkins can shop at a store scanning items on their list, the Dino Quest located outdoors and the Water Gallery.

 My bigger kids love checking out the Science of Hockey area, the Inspector Training course, Mission Control and the NEW Extreme Dinosaur exhibit.
 If you live in SoCal their family annual pass is a really affordable way to keep the fun going all year long.